-- (i) Fiscal discipline

-- (ii) A redirection of public expenditure priorities toward fields offering both high economic returns and the potential to improve income distribution, such as primary health care, primary education, and infrastructure.
+high economic returns and the potential to improve income distribution, such as primary health care, primary education, and infrastructure.

 - (iii) Tax reform (to lower marginal rates and broaden the tax base)

 - (iv) Interest rate liberalisation

 - (v) A competitive exchange rate

 - (vi) Trade liberalisation

 - (vii) Liberalisation of FDI inflows

 - (viii) Privatisation

 - (ix) Deregulation (in the sense of abolishing barriers to entry and exit)

 - (x) Secure property rights

-However, in coming times, the term got used synonymous to neo-liberalism (in Latin America), market fundamentalism (as George Soros told in 1998) and even globalisation across the world.
+However, in coming times, the term became synonymous to neo-liberalism (in Latin America), market fundamentalism (as George Soros told in 1998) and even globalisation across the world.
 It has often been used to describe an extreme and dogmatic commitment to the belief that markets can handle everything.

-But the reality has been different-these set of polices were already being recommended by the IMF (International Monetary Fund) and the WB (World Bank) together with the US Treasury, especially during the period of the eighties and early nineties.8 The prescriptions were originally intended to address the very real problems occurring in Latin America at the time, and their use later to handle a wide array of other situations has been criticized even by original proponents of the points.
+But the reality has been different-the set of polices was already being recommended by the IMF (International Monetary Fund) and the WB (World Bank) together with the US Treasury, especially during the period of the eighties and early nineties.8 The prescription was originally intended to address the real problems occurring in Latin America at the time, and their use later to handle a wide array of other situations has been criticised even by original proponents of the policies.
 The name of the Washington Consensus has often been mentioned as being somewhat unfortunate, especially by its creator.

 John Williamson9, says that audiences the world over seem to believe that this signifies a set of neoliberal policies that have been imposed on hapless countries by the Washington-based international financial institutions and have led them to crisis and misery-there are people who cannot utter the term without foaming at the mouth.
-He further adds that many people feel that it gives the impression the points outlined represent a set of rules imposed on developing nations by the United States.
-Instead, Williamson always felt that the prescriptions represented a consensus precisely because they were so universal.
-Many proponents of the plan do not feel that it represents the hardline neo-liberal agenda that anti-free-trade activists say it does, instead presenting it as a relatively conservative assessment of what policies can help bring a country to economic stability.
+He further adds that many people feel that it gives the impression that the points outlined represent a set of rules imposed on developing nations by the United States.
+Instead, Williamson always felt that the prescription represented a consensus precisely because they were so universal.
+Many proponents of the plan do not feel that it represents the hardline neo-liberal agenda that anti-free-trade activists say it does.
+They instead present it as a relatively conservative assessment of what policies can help bring a country to economic stability.